isomerpages/moe-pasirrissec/_information-for-parents/Parent Support Group.md

 | 9     | Exco member  | Mdm Khadijah Karim  |
 | 10    | Exco member  | Mrs Soh Yew Hin <br>Mrs Wendy Soh|

-Please click [here](https://go.gov.sg/prsspsg2026) to register for PSG in 2026.
+Please click [here](https://go.gov.sg/prsspsg2026) to register for Parent Support Group in 2026.

 We look forward to your support.
 Your involvement in school activities will enhance the educational experiences of our students and strengthen parent-child bonding.